 While accountants aren't typically associated with such bleakness at the hands of the machines, a recent groundswell within the accounting ranks regarding the future viability of our industry and our beloved fellow accountants has lit a fire under Embark’s metaphorical backside, prompting us to throw in our two cents.
 That's right, the moment you've been breathlessly waiting for is finally here and Embark is now prepared to issue our dramatic official statement regarding robotic process automation (RPA).
 We hope you're sitting down right now because here it goes:

 RPA is good for the accounting industry, not bad.

 And there you go.
 We hope the earth is still spinning on its axis and the sun will rise tomorrow morning.

 Look, technological innovation is inevitable in any industry – accounting obviously included – so it's pointless to fight the inevitable tide.
 However, it's also important to keep a level head about things and not inflate, conflate, and exaggerate reality.
-Truth be told, headcounts may or may not initially drop a bit once RPA is widely embraced and integrated into systems but, like most innovations, it will be much more of a practical and beneficial tool to accountants rather than a replacement.
+Truth be told, headcounts may or may not initially drop a bit once RPA is widely embraced and integrated into systems but, like most innovations, it will be much more of a practical and beneficial tool to accountants and other business practitioners rather than a replacement.
 That said, grab a cup of coffee – even make it Irish if absolutely necessary – as your friends at Embark explain this RPA hullabaloo and what it likely means for the future of the accounting industry.

 What Exactly Is Robotic Process Automation?